 - Appellants may ask or be asked to appear before the committee(s) hearing their appeal.

 - If possible, within one month of receiving an academic appeal, the Committee shall render and communicate its decision through the Service Centre to all parties concerned.

-For additional information on academics appeals, please refer to the Academic Calendar Archive.
+For additional information on academic appeals, please refer to the Academic Calendar.